Commercial Driver's License (CDL) Medical Certification Requirements - FAQs

 and variances/waivers/SPEs in its system.

 - Why do I need to have a new CDL issued to me on or after January 30, 2012, if I have been granted a variance/waiver/SPE?

 - DMV is required by law to display a "V" under Restrictions for any driver that has been granted a

 - What will happen if I do not submit the CDL Self Certification form (DL 8) form and/or

 any applicable medical documents by January 30, 2014?

 - DMV is required by law to mark any record that does not comply with this requirement as "not certified" and initiate a downgrade of

 - Can I mail or fax the CDL Self Certification form (DL 8) form and if applicable,

 my medical document(s) prior to January 30, 2012?

 - Yes.
-You may mail or fax the DL8 form and if applicable, your medical documents(s) to DMV.
-You may also submit your information
+You may mail or fax the DL8 form and if applicable, your medical documents(s) to DMV, or you may submit your information electronically.

 For additional information regarding the medical certification requirements, please refer